mollie/api-documentation/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/mollie/api-documentation.svg)](https://greenkeeper.io/)

-This project contains the source of all of Mollie's private API documentation.
-The full documentation (in an easy to use format) may be found at https://private.docs.molops.io/.
+This project contains the source of all of Mollie's public API documentation.
+The full documentation (in an easy to use format) may be found at https://docs.mollie.com.

 ## Contribute